guybedford/es-module-shims/README.md

 This tag just initiates a fetch request in the browser and thus works equally as a preload polyfill in both shimmed and unshimmed modes, with integrity validation support.

+In browsers that don't support modulepreload, polyfilled preloading behaviour is provided using an early `fetch()` call with the same request options as the module script, resulting in network-level cache sharing.

-Unlike the browser specification, the modulepreload polyfill does not request dependency modules by default, in order to avoid unnecessary code analysis in the polyfill scenarios. **It is recommended to preload deep imports anyway so that this feature shouldn't be necessary.**
+Unlike the browser specification, the modulepreload polyfill does not request dependency modules by default, in order to avoid unnecessary code analysis in the polyfill scenarios, _it is always recommended to preload deep imports so that this feature shouldn't be necessary._

 #### Preload shim